 ECON 100 Principles of Macro Economics (3 units)

-Introduction to the American macroeconomic system and its effects on social, cultural and political environments by focusing on aggregate economic analysis.
-Allocation mechanisms for scarce resources, analytical tools of supply and demand are utilized.
-Additionally, the course examines and critiques aggregate measures of economic activity such as GDP, unemployment, labor participation rates and price indices.
-Additionally, the course examines macroeconomic equilibrium, money and financial institutions, The Federal Reserve, the role of saving, monetary and fiscal policy short run (Keynesian) stabilization policy, international economics, as well the Classical model’s study of long run economic growth.
+The American macroeconomic system and its effects on social, cultural and political environments by focusing on aggregate economic analysis.
+Allocation mechanisms for scarce resources, such as supply and demand, are discussed and utilized.
+Aggregate measures of economic activity such as GDP, unemployment, labor participation rates and price indices are defined, examined and critiqued.
+Finally, the course examines macroeconomic equilibrium, money and financial institutions, the Federal Reserve System, the Solow model of long run growth, the role of saving in the Solow model, short run (Keynesian) monetary and fiscal policy stabilization policy, the Classical model of the economy and international economics.

 ECON 102 Principles of Micro Economics (3 units)

 This course focuses on choices of individual economic decision makers within the framework of supply and demand.
 Topics include: scarcity, marginality, specialization and trade, equilibrium, elasticity, factor markets, and externalities.
 Price and output decisions under competitive, imperfectly competitive, and monopolistic markets.
 Profit maximization and loss minimization strategies for the individual firm are analyzed.
 Comparative economic systems are also examined.

 ECON 230 Economic History of the United States (3 units)